Dealing with Solicitors

 We aren't sure about this.
 If we get definite information we'll post it here.
 Always remember: you don't have to answer the door; you never have to give anyone any money; and you should call OPD if anything about a situation makes you uneasy.
 Trust your instincts.
 A "No Soliciting" sign is always a good idea, and we have a free one available for download on this site.

-In March 2010, the census project will mail a paper questionnaire to every household in the United States, with the expectation that the household will fill out the questionnaire and mail it back in.
-If you mail back a completed form, there is no reason for a census worker to come to your door.
+In March 2020, the census project will mail a paper questionnaire to every household in the United States, with the expectation that the household will fill out the questionnaire and mail it back in.
+The 2020 census can also be filled in online.
+If you mail back a completed form, or fill it in online, there is no reason for a census worker to come to your door.
 The census only sends census-takers to the door at addresses from which they never received a completed questionnaire.
 You might possibly get a visit if you mailed the questionnaire and the Post Office somehow lost it; but unless that happens, you should never meet a real census-taker at your doorstep.

 However, if a genuine census-taker does come to your door, you are obliged by law to talk to them.